 Creativity vs. Innovation

-Creativity is the act of conceiving something new, whether a variation on a theme or something wholly new.
-Innovation is the act of putting something into practice.
-It’s the difference between conceiving of the idea of a craft that could fly through space, and actually building a rocket that people can ride into space.
+Creativity is the act of conceiving something new, whether a variation on an existing theme or something wholly original.
+Innovation is the act of putting that concept into practice.
+It’s the difference between suggesting the idea that an aircraft could fly through space and actually building a rocket that astronauts can use to get to the moon.

 Creativity has even led to rethinking transit itself.
 There are concepts like folding cars that can be “popped” open, cars with spherical tires that do away with parallel parking, and more.